sblask-webextensions/webextension-skip-redirect/README.md

 disabled.

 See the add-on's preferences (also available by clicking the toolbar icon) for options.
-By default all URLs but the ones matching a no-skip-list are checked for embedded URLs and redirects are skipped.
+By default all URLs but the ones matching a no-skip-url-list are checked for embedded URLs and redirects are skipped.
 Depending on the pages visited, this can cause problems.
 For example a dysfunctional login.
-The no-skip-list can be edited to avoid these problems.
-There is also a skip-list mode to avoid this kind of problem altogether.
-In skip-list mode, all URLs for which redirects should be skipped need to be configured by hand.
+The no-skip-url-list can be edited to avoid these problems.
+There is also a skip-url-list mode to avoid this kind of problem altogether.
+In skip-url-list mode, all URLs for which redirects should be skipped need to be configured by hand.

 Privacy Policy
 --------------